t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="ei"></a>
-*Q: Does DoxBox have any form of password recovery?*
+*Q: Does LibreCrypt have any form of password recovery?*

-*A:* Yes; DoxBox keyfiles can be used to provide a form of password recovery; see the [Getting Started Guide](getting_started.html)
+*A:* Yes; LibreCrypt keyfiles can be used to provide a form of password recovery; see the [Getting Started Guide](getting_started.html)

 * * *

 <a name="ej"></a>
-*Q: Isn't DoxBox's "keyfile" functionality a security risk?*
+*Q: Isn't LibreCrypt's "keyfile" functionality a security risk?*

 *A:* No. In order to create a keyfile, both the volume and the volume's password (or an existing keyfile, and that keyfiles password) are required.